Skip to main content

 Using custom engine libraries or binaries

 By default, all engine files are automatically downloaded into the node_modules/@prisma/engines folder when you install or update prisma, the Prisma CLI package.
 The query engine is also copied to the generated Prisma Client when you call prisma generate.
-You might want to use a file if:
+You might want to use a custom library or binary file if:

 • Automated download of engine files is not possible.